 Risk Management continued to further develop its risk management assessment processes and operational processes in order to ensure that controls related to risk management are automated so as to be part of all business.
-In addition, Risk Management updated risk management guidelines, risk reporting and risk limitation.
+In addition, the Group updated its risk management guidelines, risk reporting and risk limitation.
 Stress tests have continued to play an increasing role in risk analyses.
 Model risk has been a special development work focus.